 Second, a collective bargaining agreement may govern the employment relationship.
 This normally occurs through a formal union that has bargained on behalf of the employees to establish specific terms of employment.
 A collective bargaining agreement is a contract, and is governed by contract law to an extent, but it is specifically covered by the National Labor Relations Act, which protects the right of employees to unionize and work under a collective bargaining agreement.
 A collective bargaining agreement also destroys the at-will employment status because the employees and employer agree to work under the terms of the collective bargaining agreement.
 If you believe you have a claim under a CBA then you should speak with a labor law attorney about your situation.
 Often CBAs include provisions for arbitration to resolve disputes under the CBA so you may need to speak with arbitration lawyers in Fort Worth and Dallas, Texas.

 Third, civil rights and welfare laws protect employees under certain situations from employer conduct.
-These laws include many areas, such as discrimination (e.g. Title VII, Age Discrimination Act, Equal Pay Act), workplace safety (e.g. OSHA), wage payment (Fair Labor Standards Act), worker health (FMLA, ADA) and so forth.
+These laws include many areas, such as discrimination (e.g. Title VII, Age Discrimination in Employment Act, Equal Pay Act), workplace safety (e.g. OSHA), wage payment (Fair Labor Standards Act), worker health (FMLA, ADA) and so forth.
 The employer must conform working conditions, treatment of employees and exchange of payment for labor to federal and state laws.
 Although these laws do not prevent the employer from terminating an employee without cause, they prevent an employer from terminating an employee for a malevolent cause.
 If you believe your rights have been violated you should speak with a Fort Worth employment attorney or Dallas employment attorney.
-You should contact my office to discuss your case.